-GLENN FERGUSON, A Life Of Public Service by Scott Faragher (Available late summer, 2017) This book has been written and in limbo for more than three years awaiting approval from the subject’s son, but is being edited now.
+GLENN FERGUSON, A Life Of Public Service by Scott Faragher (Available late summer, 2020) This book has been written and in limbo for more than three years awaiting approval from the subject’s son, but is being edited now.
 (I have three cars in the garage of one of Glenn Ferguson, Jr. houses, so I can’t say too much about it).
 Nashville native Glenn Ferguson was one of the most respected, interesting, and colorful politicians of his era.
 During his long and successful career as a public servant, he oversaw the dissolution of the separate city/county governments, and spearheaded the formation of what would soon become known as Metro Nashville, the most decisive factor in the emergence of Nashville into the modern era.
 He also, as councilman for the 16th and 17th Avenues South where the fledgling music business operated, incurred censure and criticism for insisting upon providing a little used park as the location for the original `Country Music Hall of Fame.’
 He, along with the original leaders of Nashville’s music business, took the steps necessary to create what is now known as Music Row.

 Later, as Metro Trustee, he instituted unprecedented changes in the process of tax collection which are still in use today.
 Ferguson was a visionary public servant who actually worked for the people he represented, rather than against them, as is generally the case today.
 He was an early advocate of the elderly, actively involved in civil rights, and never backed away from a fight when he knew he was right.
 He actively opposed tax increases, especially property tax increases upon the elderly and poor.